Skip to content

 Swamp milkweed (Asclepias incarnata) 'Ice Ballet' cultivar.

-‘Ice Ballet’ Cultivar of Swamp Milkweed — Photo by and (c)2009 Derek Ramsey (Ram-Man), GFDL 1.2, via Wikimedia Commons
+‘Ice Ballet’ cultivar of Swamp Milkweed (Asclepias incarnata) — Photo by and (c)2009 Derek Ramsey (Ram-Man), GFDL 1.2, via Wikimedia Commons

 Follicles (fruits) of swamp milkweed (Asclepias incarnata) in a garden.

-4. Long-leaf Milkweed (Asclepias longifolia), a Michigan Milkweed for Moist Soils
+4. Long-leaf Milkweed (Asclepias longifolia), a Milkweed for Moist Soils

-In a garden setting, this milkweed is hardy in zones 4-9 and requires full sun and needs moist to wet soils.
+In your Michigan butterfly garden, this milkweed is hardy in zones 4-9 and requires full sun and needs moist to wet soils.

 Purple flowers of long-leaf milkweed (Asclepias longifolia).